Stacked coins red background

 However, whilst it would be tempting to think that ‘smaller is better’, when comparing fund transaction costs you have to make sure that you are not comparing apples with oranges.

-• Funds dealing in less liquid securities will generally have higher transaction costs than those dealing in more liquid securities.
+• There are many factors that might affect transaction costs, and they should not be viewed in isolation, rather in the total delivery of a product to the investors.
+In particular the strategy employed by a product towards meeting its stated objective will influence the level of transaction costs incurred.
+Relatively higher costs may not necessarily be a ‘bad thing’ to an investor’s outcome if it produces higher returns as part of its overall strategy.
+Funds dealing in less liquid securities will generally have higher transaction costs than those dealing in more liquid securities.
 More liquid securities are typically executed much more quickly than less liquid securities, hence the gap between the arrival and execution price is smaller.

-• Funds with a high turnover will tend to show a higher level of transaction costs – so, actively-managed funds, which typically transact more often than passive funds, will tend to have higher transaction costs for this reason.
+• Funds with a high turnover will tend to show a higher level of transaction costs – so, actively-managed funds, which typically deal more often than passive funds, will tend to have higher transaction costs for this reason.

-• Some funds may disclose negative transaction costs – this could be due to their investment and trading style, or could be due to incorrect application of the rules – something that the FCA has noted and investigated.
+• Some funds may disclose negative transaction costs – this could be due to their investment and trading style or could be due to incorrect application of the rules – something that the FCA has noted and investigated.

-Also, although we haven’t gone into the technical details in this article, there are some slightly different calculation methods for implicit costs, such as a different method for new (under three-years-old) funds, which can produce subtly different results.
+Also, although we haven’t gone into the technical details in this article, there are some slightly different calculation methods for implicit costs, such as a different method for new (under three years old) funds, which can produce subtly different results.

 Summary